TarasYurkovskyi/book-shop/readme.md

 Initially, comprehending the entirety of the application's architecture posed a considerable challenge.
 However, through persistent attempts and dedicating a substantial amount of time to research and consulting with experienced professionals, I successfully identified a suitable structure.
 Additionally, delving into Spring Security proved to be a demanding endeavor.
 Regardless of the complexity, with perseverance, I eventually mastered its configuration for application integration.
 Despite encountering formidable challenges, I must acknowledge that crafting this project was an immensely gratifying experience.
 I eagerly look forward to further opportunities for practice and refinement.
+## Possible improvements
+1. **Deployment on AWS:**
+- Examine the possibility of deploying the application using Amazon Web Services (AWS) servers.
+Utilizing AWS infrastructure has the potential to improve scalability, reliability, and performance, thereby strengthening the overall hosting solution.
+2. **Create Telegram Bot for Sending Notifications:**
+- Build a Telegram bot for efficient notification delivery.
+Define the bot's capabilities, such as handling system alerts, updates, and user-specific messages.
+Ensure secure communication, implement user interaction for subscription preferences, and conduct thorough testing for reliable performance.
+3. **Implement Payment Using Stripe API:**
+- Enable payment functionality by integrating the Stripe API.
+Implement secure and seamless transactions, leveraging Stripe's robust payment infrastructure.
+Ensure adherence to industry standards for payment security and provide a smooth user experience throughout the payment process.
+4. **Comprehensive Test Coverage:**
+- Enhance test coverage by creating additional unit, integration, and end-to-end tests.
+Comprehensive testing helps identify and address potential issues, ensuring a robust and reliable application.